-Everything about her involvement has to do with the land and the vineyard and the name, “Tierra Roja” is a dead giveaway to this.
-Meaning, “red soil” in Spanish this describes her vineyard perfectly.
-When exposed, this brilliant red soil can be seen from a long ways away.
-We recently had a chance to visit and walk the extremely steep terraced slopes of her property.
-From the upper part of the hillside vineyard there are excellent views overlooking the entire central Napa Valley (click on our photos to see this).
-There are various Cabernet Clones planted, the types of clones combined with the steep very rocky soils produces extremely small berries.
+Everything about Linda’s involvement with Tierra Roja is tied to her land; in Spanish, “Tierra Roja” means “red soil”; this describes her terroir perfectly.
+When exposed, this brilliant red soil can be seen from a long distance away.
+We have walked the extremely steep and terraced slopes of her property.
+From the upper part of the hillside vineyard there are excellent views overlooking the entire central Napa Valley.
+Various Cabernet Sauvignon Clones are planted, the types of clones combined with the steep extremely rocky soils produces very small grapes.

-Attention to detail in the vineyard is key here and Linda is continuously managing all aspects of the vines year round.
-Over the years with her long history of working in the vineyards Linda has picked up many of the state of the art vineyard management practices that she now employs on her own vineyard.
-Pulling leaves to provide just the right amount of exposure during the ripening season is key.
+Attention to detail in the vineyard is key and Linda continuously manages all aspects of the vines year-round.
+Over the years with her long history of working with grapevines, Linda has learned many of the state-of-the-art vineyard management practices that she now employs on her own vineyard.
+Pulling leaves to provide just the right amount of exposure in the weeks leading up to harvest is an integral part of her vineyard management.
 Each vine is individually managed based on its vigor and other factors.
-Timing is everything in vineyard management, especially with dropping fruit during the ripening window.
+Timing is everything in vineyard management, especially with dropping fruit during post veraison.

-This is a special wine that has the “it” factor.
-It is a wine that is easily on par with any of the best Napa Cabernet’s that we have sampled on this project; the “it factor” has that special richness combined with elegance that is not often found but when you do, it is a special treat.
-The 2004 is a deep dark ruby red wine which is seamless on the palate.
-By this we mean it is rich, but elegant with great balance.
-The nose has seductive aromas of very ripe fruit including blackberry interwoven with a cedar box of spices and nuances of a beautiful earthiness that is representative of this particular terroir.
-The broad expressive flavors of fruit are immediately felt on the palate and you may even pick up some mineral notes towards the finish that lingers leaving you only wanting more!
+The 2004 Tierra Roja Cabernet Sauvignon is a deep dark ruby color in the glass; it is seamless on the palate.
+By this we mean it is rich, but elegant with superb balance.
+The nose has seductive aromas of ripe fruit including blackberry interwoven with a cedar box of spices and nuances of an earthiness which is representative of this particular terroir.
+The broad and expressive flavors of fruit are immediately noticed with some lingering mineral notes on the finish.
+This wine begs another sip.